 Municipal corporations in many cities supply water during early morning hours.
 So, you have to wake up early, just to switch on your motor pump and wait till your water tank is filled up.
 Further, there is no control for overflow of the tank.
-Many times you come to know of your overflowing tank only when your neighbour informs you.
+Many times you come to know of your overflowing tank only when your neighbor informs you.
+This water pump motor controller can come in handy in these cases.

 You can assemble a simple water-level sensor (Fig. 2) at home.
 Take an empty cylindrical plastic vial having outer diameter smaller than 1.3 cm (0.5 inch), which is commonly used for dispensing medicines.
 Make it opaque by pasting a piece of black paper or PVC tape on its inner side.
 Fix up the vial’s lid firmly with a suitable material to make it airtight.